-How-to Guide: Record High Quality Audio
+How to Record High Quality Audio

 Recording audio for student feedback and course content is one way to add authenticity and life to your distance teaching & learning experiences.
 The secret to recording and delivering a high quality audio message is to access your device’s input/output settings and set the appropriate thresholds.
 This guide will help you set up everything you need to record audio, including the input/output settings on a Mac or PC, as well as how to monitor and set audio levels.

 Step 1.
 Open System Preferences from your Apple Menu.

 Step 2.
 Select the Sound icon from the System Preferences.